 The Yosemite Mist Trail hike offers beautiful scenery of Yosemite’s astonishing landmarks from start to finish.
 Walking beside towering waterfalls, viewing the Valley from the Yosemite Panorama Trail and Glacier Point, and an awesome descent and return to the Valley from the historic 4-mile trail offering incredible views of El Capitan.
 This strenuous day trip offers a TOTAL Yosemite experience for the visitor who is in good shape.
 The Yosemite Mist to 4 Mile Trail hike is an iconic adventure not to be missed!
+All tours are private.

 Meeting Location: Curry Village Store at 4,035′